Design Notes

 Designate a place for everything

 At the planning stage, allocate specific pantry areas for certain foodstuffs.
 This design aspect is worth attending to early on since it will influence the depth of your storage and shelves.
-To make more room in cabinets and on shelves, install a spice rack inside a door, for example, or dedicate an entire shelf to cereal boxes.
+To make more room in cabinets and on shelves, consider installing a spice rack inside a door, for example, or dedicating an entire shelf to cereal boxes.

-By color coding and labeling these areas, you may make it even easier to discover what you need immediately.
+By color-coding and labeling these areas, you can make it even easier to find what you need immediately.
 With some careful planning, you can organize your kitchen like a pro!
 You can use color and category coordination when planning your pantry layout.
 Create the most aesthetically pleasing pantry by stacking your shelves in parallel lines and organizing them by color, category, and height.

 Don’t overlook the doors

-To those at a loss as to how to begin when creating or upgrading a pantry, a great piece of advice is: to start with the door.
-There are many different door styles you can go for.
+To those at a loss as to how to begin when creating or upgrading a pantry, a great piece of advice is to start with the door.
+There are many different door styles to choose from.
 It doesn’t matter how big or small your pantry is.
 You’ll still need a way to hide the mess that inevitably accumulates in there.
-Think carefully about your needs before purchasing a new pantry door.
-You may want to use your doors as chalkboards for the family to leave encouraging words and reminders or as extra storage space.
+Consider your needs carefully before purchasing a new pantry door.
+You may want to use your doors as chalkboards for the family to leave encouraging words and reminders, or as extra storage space.
 Also, consider the space.
 Sometimes, you need to maximize the limited square footage in your kitchen.
-So, a sliding barn door is an answer.
+Therefore, a sliding barn door is the solution.

 If your dishwasher is located in your secondary storage space, a door to the pantry might provide a visual and acoustic barrier.
 It all depends on your specific needs, so make sure to take everything into consideration.